kni-neu/website-6120/_homeworks/homework-7.md

   * [Google Cloud Workbench JupyterLab](https://console.cloud.google.com/vertex-ai/workbench): remember to shutdown / delete if using GPU's
   * [Google Colabs](https://colab.research.google.com/): remember to close your session if using the T4 GPU.

 For any of the options above, you may find more luck in securing GPUs using the more expensive `NVIDIA L4` GPU Type.
 (Just remember to shut it off right after usage).
+You can check whether or not CUDA and Tensorflow are appropriately installed with `nvidia-smi` and `tf.config.list_physical_devices('GPU')`.
 In Colabs, your only available option is the `T4` GPU.
 If you hang on to the `T4` for too long, though, Google may shut you out of your account for a while so make sure you close your session.
 On GPU's, each iteration is around 20 seconds (except for the first iteration, which is 40 seconds).
 On CPU's, each iteration is around 20 minutes.

 Note: all the unit tests in the homework were conducted with `tensorflow version 2.18.0`.
 There are minor differences in the tensorflow versions.
 You can check your version with: